 1. The Harbour Board Meeting on 12 July 2019 reviewed future Harbour Authority finances in some detail.
 It was clear that without specific action, the Harbour Authority would be heading towards a regular annual deficit.
 The Board gave direction at that meeting that a paper be considered, analysing future financial options for 2020/21 and beyond.
 Board Members have met to discuss potential options in the light of the ongoing requirement to safeguard the future financial position.
-The purpose of this report is to formally set out those options as previously discussed by the Board and to formally agree recommendations in order to better balance the forward budget.
+The purpose of this report is to formally set out those options and to formally agree recommendations in order to better balance the forward budget.